rrazcueta/moonveil/docs/players/encounters/01-moves.md

 If you need to navigate carefully—such as crawling over allies in a cramped space, avoiding a trap, or crossing a slick surface—roll **Pocket Down**.

-If you want to move behind an enemy in melee, roll DC10 Dexterity:
+If you want to move behind an enemy, **Sneak** with DC10 Dexterity to go unnoticed and move behind an enemy:

 - Roll with Advantage if the enemy is engaged with someone or something else.
 - Roll with Disadvantage if multiple enemies block the way or the space is narrow.